petechd/eq-questionnaire-schemas/README.md

 To do this run `make run-validator` to run the validator and then run `make validate-schemas` to validate the schemas.

+**Schema file names must use snake case to be compatible with runner**

 ## Testing built schemas with eq-questionnaire-runner

 In order to test the schemas in this repo you will need to create symbolic links between the `/schemas` directory in runner and the folders in the schemas directory here.